spessasus/sf2-rmidi-specification/README.md

 4. Include the IENC chunk to ensure correct encoding is used.
 5. Include the MENC chunk if the encoding is known, to help other software read the MIDI text events correctly.
 6. Use the `utf-8` encoding for the metadata chunks.
-7. Omit metadata chunks rather than writing them with a length of 0 if not applicable.

 ## Example Files
 The directory [examples](examples) contains RMIDI Files for testing.
 Some contain offsets, some don't contain the DBNK chunk, and some contain everything, including the album cover.

 ## Reference Implementation
-Below is SpessaSynth's implementation of the format in JavaScript, which may be useful for developers:
+Below is SpessaSynth implementation of the format in JavaScript, which may be useful for developers:

 - [Loading the file](https://github.com/spessasus/SpessaSynth/blob/7e49fd5da62e433a3414bbc24bf012e9af96e84b/src/spessasynth_lib/midi_parser/midi_loader.js#L63)
 - [Writing the file](https://github.com/spessasus/SpessaSynth/blob/master/src/spessasynth_lib/midi_parser/rmidi_writer.js)